mjhoy/mjhoy.com/writings/misc/catalunya.md

 Spain.
 It follows the valley south and slightly downhill.
 I can coast much of the way.

-I stop in a village along the way for lunch, and have squid, octopus, and delicious fried potatoes called _patates d'Olot_.
+I stop in a village along the way for lunch, and have squid with pesto and delicious fried potatoes called _patates d'Olot_.

 ![](/images/barca/12122014-P1210090.jpg)